CONTACT US

 • The hormonal protein insulin helps our bodies convert food into energy.

-Where Do Enzymes Come From?
+Where Enzymes Come From

 People often think enzymes are living organisms that reproduce independently, but they’re not.
 Rather, living organisms produce enzymes inside their cells.
 The enzymes in living organisms also benefit non-living things like soil.
-Soil isn’t alive, so it can’t make enzymes.
-But, it’s still full of them!
+Soil isn’t alive, so it can’t make its own enzymes.
+But, it’s full of them!
 The enzymes in soil come from:

 • Living and dead microorganisms